Who are we if we are not our bodies, nor our self-talk?

 enjoy "office politics" and manipulating people.
 Tell me the

 payoff!
 Show me how I profit!
-Show me a personal advantage!
+Show me personal advantages!

 My manager must be smart and